How to Create a Custom Post Type Loop Skin in Elementor Using Smart Loop Builder?

 2. After selecting the appropriate listing type from the Post Listing Types dropdown (except ACF Repeater and Custom Query), select your custom post type from the Post Type dropdown.

-3. Then select Smart Loop Builder from the Style dropdown.
+3. Then select Smart Loop Builder from the Style section.

-After that, select the appropriate layout from the Layout dropdown.
+After that, select the appropriate layout from the Layout section.

-4. Then go to the Smart Loop Builder tab, here you have to add custom HTML and CSS to create your design or you can use a ready preset style and customize it.
+4. Then go to the Smart Loop Builder tab, where you have to add custom HTML and CSS to create your design or you can use a ready preset style and customize it.

 Note: To use this feature effectively, you should know HTML and CSS.